* Protect garden soil for your growing plants,

-An important reason for adding a layer of garden mulch is simply to keep the soil covered and protected where no plants are growing and especially when the surface is open.
+An important reason for adding a layer of mulch is simply to keep the soil covered and protected where no plants are growing and especially when the surface is open.

 Permanent areas of bark or gravel mulch can be established around conservative features such as ornamental trees, shrubs and pathways.